basilisSam/BulletinBoard/README.md

    `$ yarn install`

 3. Run the application locally (the application can be accessed from [localhost:3000](http://localhost:3000/)) <br/>
-   `$ yarn start`
+   `$ yarn dev`

 ### Available scripts

 #### Run app locally

 You can run the application locally by using `yarn dev`.
-This command will spin up the webpack-dev-server and the JSON server.
+This command will spin up the webpack-dev-server and the JSON server by running both commands concurrently.

+#### Run react app

+You can start the react application by using `yarn start` (you will need the json-server running).

+#### Run json-server

+You can start the json-server by using `yarn jserver`.

+#### Run json-server

+You can start the json-server by using `yarn jserver`

 #### Build